 Alert Monitors

 A monitor is a definition of an important condition or behavior that you want to watch for in your log and event files indexed by ChaosSearch.
-You can define a condition using a query DSL definition or a visual graph.
+You can define a condition using a query DSL definition (similar to the query produced by a Discover search), or by using a visual graph definition in the Create monitor UI.

-A monitor requires at least one associated trigger to define the actions when an alert is raised.
-When teamed with a trigger and a destination, the monitor can be enabled to watch for the defined condition and to raise an alert that sends a notification.
+A monitor requires at least one associated trigger to define the action to take when a condition is detected and an alert is raised.
+When partnered with a trigger and a destination, the monitor can be enabled to watch for the defined trigger condition and to send the specified alert for notification.

 Creating a Monitor